PheelTi/jersey-multipart-featuir/README.md

     <dependency>
         <artifactId>jersey-multipart-upload-core-feature</artifactId>
         <groupId>io.github.archytas-it</groupId>
-        <version>0.0.3</version>
+        <version>0.0.4</version>
     </dependency>
 ```

 It is also recommended to remove the Jersey multipart official implementation.
+Ther won't be any conflict.
-Some classes/annotations share the same names, but not located in same
+But, as some classes/annotations share the same names (but not located in same
-packages.
-They will not conflict but it will be easier for the developer to import the right one.
+packages) it will be easier for the developer to import the right one.

 ### Server side